Policy and Basic Concept

-Eisai has established the Eisai Network Companies (ENW) Safety & Health Policies based on the fundamental principle of undertaking corporate activities with respect for human dignity and the highest priority placed on safety and health.
-The policies stipulate a code of conduct for safety and health in seven articles, and we prepare a Safety and Health Management Plan every year in accordance with the policies.
+Eisai has established the Eisai Network Companies (ENW) Safety & Health Policies based on the fundamental principle of undertaking corporate activities with respect for human dignity, and placing the highest priority on safety and health.
+The policies stipulate seven safety and health guidelines, and we prepare annual policies and plans in accordance with these guidelines.
 Sharing the fundamental principle among all employees, we carry out activities to secure safety and health with the aim of realizing a workplace which will not hurt or cause sickness to anyone.

 Eisai Network Companies (ENW) Safety & Health Policies